Saturday Morning: Cartoons' Greatest Hits

 Saturday Morning: Cartoons' Greatest Hits is a tribute album of songs from Saturday morning children's television shows and cartoons (mostly) from the 1960s and 1970s.
 The project was produced by Ralph Sall, with the songs performed by alternative rock artists.
-It was released in 1995 by MCA on LP, cassette, and CD, and peaked at #67 on the Billboard 200.
+It was released in 1995 by MCA on LP, cassette, and CD.
+On the Billboard 200, it entered the chart during the week from December 17 to 23, 1995 with a "Gains in Weekly Performance" award; peaked at #67 during the week from January 28 to February 3, 1996, after 7 weeks on the chart; and stayed on the chart for a total of 16 weeks.
 Promotion for the album included a comic book from Marvel Comics and a music video collection hosted by Drew Barrymore (MCA Home Video MCAV-11348).